FrauenLoop-Berlin/web201-summer2022-helloFlask/README.md

 ### Step 5: A Form example

-- Forms are very important when dealing with dat input from the user.
-We can use some extra library calle WTForms to implement a lot of common tasks with forms (validation, showing errors for the form / individual fields on the template, etc.)
+- Forms are very important when dealing with data input from the user.
+We can use some extra library called [WTForms](https://wtforms.readthedocs.io/en/3.0.x/) to implement a lot of common tasks with forms (validation, showing errors for the form / individual fields on the template, etc.)

 - We install flask_wtf (which in turn also installs wtforms):